muchyesdawg/notes/pages/C.md

 - chromatin network
 	- dna in the nucleus that is wrapped with special proteins called histones into a visible network
 - chromoplasts
-	- type of plastid that stores pigment that are responsible for the bright colors in fruit and flowers
+	- type of plastid that stores pigment that are responsible for the bright colors in fruit and flowersc
 - crossing over
   collapsed:: true
 	- normal process in which homologous chromatids exchange genetic material. increases variation of genetic material.